-The "Hybrid" method uses the following procedure:
+The "Hybrid" method used the following procedure:

 - .
-For stands under 6 years old, cost compounding is applied to current efficient operations costs. - .
-For stands over 15 years old the value has been determined by discounting estimated future costs and returns. - .
-For stands between 6 years and 14 years old a transition of 10% per annum is applied to cost compound and discounting.
-For a 6 year old stand the value is 90% cost compounded and discounted by 10%, whereas a 13 year old stand is 20% cost compounded and discounted by 80%. - .
-Each stand value is added to give an overall value.
-Separate values are shown for the three management units used by the Council.
+For stands under 6 years old, cost compounding was applied to current efficient operations costs. - For stands over 15 years old the value was determined by discounting estimated future costs and returns. - .
+For stands between 6 years and 14 years old a transition of 10% per annum was applied to cost compound and discounting.
+For a 6 year old stand the value was 90% cost compounded and discounted by 10%, whereas a 13 year old stand was 20% cost compounded and discounted by 80%. - .
+Each stand value was added to give an overall value.
+Separate values were shown for the three management units used by the Council.